EDUCBA

 Explanation

-R2 or Coefficient of determination, as explained above, is the square of the correlation between 2 data sets.
+As explained above, R2, or the coefficient of determination, is the square of the correlation between 2 data sets.
 If R2 is 0, there is no correlation, and the independent variable cannot predict the value of the dependent variable.
 Similarly, if its value is 1, the independent variable will always be successful in predicting the dependent variable.
 But there are some limitations also.
-As the number of independent variable increase in the statistical model, the R2 also increases whether the new variables make sense or not.
-That is the reason that adjusted r squared is calculated since it adjusts the R2 value for that increase in a number of variables.
-Adjusted r squared value decreases if that independent variable is not significant and increases if that has significance.
+As the number of independent variables increases in the statistical model, the R2 also increases whether the new variables make sense.
+That is why adjusted r squared is calculated since it adjusts the R2 value for that increase in several variables.
+Adjusted r-squared value decreases if that independent variable is not significant and increases if that has significance.

 Relevance and Uses of R Squared Formula

 Adjusted r squared is more useful when we have more than 1 independent variable since it adjusts the r square and takes only into consideration the relevant independent variable, which explains the variation in the dependent variable.
 Therefore, its value is always less than the R2 value.
-In general, this tool has many practical applications like comparing portfolio performance with the market and future prediction, risk modeling in Hedge Funds, etc.
+This tool generally has many practical applications like comparing portfolio performance with the market and future prediction, risk modeling in Hedge Funds, etc.

 Recommended Articles

 This is a guide to the Adjusted R Squared Formula.
-Here we have discussed how to calculate Adjusted R Squared Formula along with practical examples and a downloadable excel template.
+Here we have discussed how to calculate the Adjusted R Squared Formula along with practical examples and a downloadable Excel template.
 You may also look at the following articles to learn more –

 1. Examples of Absorption Costing Formula